jsmolka/egg-player/readme.md

 - [namespace](https://stackoverflow.com/a/10493005/7057528) instead of class for utils
   - use templates for functions
   - time from milliseconds (do not split it up before)
+- change app background color to black to prevent white flashing when resizing

 ### Cosmetic
 - do not show certain info at low size